Being alone. What does that even mean today in age? Are we ever really alone?

 3. You Learn to Enjoy Yourself.

 When was the last time you truly enjoyed being alone?
-Spending time alone helps you to think clear, from anyone’s opinions or influence.
+Spending time alone helps you to think clearly, from anyone’s opinions or influence.
 You get to learn to trust yourself and enjoying your own company will help boost your confidence.
 Sometimes we start to think that we need other people around because we are boring, or become restless while alone.
 The time alone helps you to see that you are enough.

 4. You Appreciate Others.